lex-node/governance/constitution/constitution.md

 * **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
 * **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards for Nodes, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)
 * **Unbonding Period:** the period of time that an App or Node must wait after revoking their Bonded status to receive their staked POKT
-* **User:** any Person who directly or indirectly uses or accesses the Pocket Network.
+* **User:** any Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  Pocket Core or any other software client implementing or purporting to implement the Pocket Protocol on the Pocket Network; or (ii) the Pocket Network.
 * **USDRelayTargetRange:** an off-chain pricing parameter, enabling the Council to signal what they believe the rough long-term price range (in USD) should be for relays, to ensure Pocket Network’s service is competitive enough to attract new Apps
 * **Vote:** a transaction within the Council by a Voter to approve a proposed action
 * **Voter:** a Stakeholder who has successfully claimed a Voting Token, which means they are now a voting member of the Council